-• Transfer function in collared coils 813th to 882nd is rather stable in all Firms.
+• Transfer function in collared coils 928th to 981st is stable.

-Fig. 9: Transfer function of the measured collared coils, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm).
+Fig. 9: Transfer function of the measured collared coils, separated per Firm (each dot is the average of 5 consecutive magnets of the same Firm).

-The systematic difference in the transfer function between Firms observed in collared coils is confirmed, but reduced of around 20% (i.e., the iron yoke contribution), in cold mass data (see Fig. 10).
+• The systematic difference in the transfer function between Firms observed in collared coils is confirmed, but reduced of around 20% (i.e., the iron yoke contribution), in cold mass data (see Fig.10).

-Fig. 10: Transfer function of the measured cold masses, separated per Firm (each dot is average of 5 consecutive magnets of the same Firm).
+Fig. 10: Transfer function of the measured cold masses, separated per Firm (each dot is the average of 5 consecutive magnets of the same Firm).